plotly/Streaming-Demos/README.md

 #### This is an example of a real-time plotly graph: [http://plot.ly/~streaming-demos/6/](http://plot.ly/~streaming-demos/6/)

-- You and I see the same data, updating at the same time
+- You and I see the same data, updating at the same time.
+Try this: open up a streaming plot in two different browser windows!

 - Plotly streaming graphs are immediately shareable -- by shortlink or as embedded in website or an IPython notebook